visnjamladenovic/polynomial-regression/README.md

 # Polynomial Regression - Car Fuel Efficiency

-This project uses **Polynomial Regression** (degree 3) to predict the fuel efficiency (kilometers per liter) of a car based on its weight.
+This project applies **Polynomial Regression** (degree 3) to predict a car's fuel efficiency (kilometers per liter) based on its weight.

 ## Technologies Used
 - Python